 Mediation gives you and your spouse the opportunity to negotiate a divorce settlement in a structured setting through a trained facilitator.
 The mediation process gives you control and removes the unpredictability and uncertainty associated with litigation.
 Mediation often reduces the time and costs of divorce and puts the decisions in your hands.
 This process is especially helpful for same-sex couples dealing with custody issues that courts may not be familiar with.
 As an experienced negotiator, I can help you pursue the most equitable divorce settlement, fair child support agreement, and healthy child custody arrangement.

 Aggressive family law litigator protects you and your family

 Sometimes litigation is necessary to reach a just and equitable resolution to your family’s disputes.
-Through tactical trial strategies and professional courtroom presence, I decisively represent clients throughout the adversarial litigation process.
+Through tactical trial strategies and a professional courtroom presence, I decisively represent clients throughout the adversarial litigation process.
 I am prepared to take on any attorney or legal team in pursuit of justice for you and your family.

 Contact a Bel Air divorce attorney

 Call the Law Offices of Dawn S. Veltman, LLC in Bel Air at 443-354-4517 or contact me online to schedule a consultation with a determined divorce attorney.